EBZebra/docs/edge/source/guide/configreference.md

 ## Logger
 ### LogProtocol
-Sets the protocol over which the logging data will be sent
+Sets the protocol over which the logging data will be sent.

 **Possible Values**

-* File or
+* File
 * HTTP

 #### Example